pama1999/flask_API_auth/README.md

-# Flask Simple API Auth
+# Flask Very Simple API Auth

 This is a Python Flask oriented simple API Authentication through a local JSON File